My mixing bowls, from the outside in:

 · comments · 06-24-2011 · categories:food · links ·

 Look, I know these have been around forever but our household just got a hold of one of these for the first time and we really like the Egg-Perfect egg timer.
-In case you are also in the camp that has not yet encountered this I will fill you in: should you like some hard boiled but not too hard boiled eggs this little gadget sits pan with them and the outer edge changes color gradually as they cook.
-It has markings for “soft/medium/hard” so you can pull your eggs when they are just right.
+In case you are in the camp that has not yet encountered this I will fill you in: should you like some soft or medium or hard (but not too hard) boiled eggs this little gadget sits pan with them.
+As the temperature rises the outer edge of the Egg-Perfect changes color, it has markings for “soft/medium/hard” so you can pull your eggs when they are just right.
 Awesomeness.
+And more accurate than any time based method I’ve tried so far.

 · comments · 06-23-2011 · categories:food ·